SKRC

 4.1.
 INFRINGEMENT OF TECHNICAL REGULATIONS.

 4.1.1.
-Arising from post race scrutineering or Judicial Action, minimum action, the provisions of MSA regulations C(d)39.a & b.
+Arising from post race scrutineering or Judicial Action, minimum action exclusion from the race or timed qualifying, the maximum action the provisions of MSA regulations C3.5.1 (a) & (b).

 SHENINGTON KART RACING CLUB RACE MEETING